 Yet First Citizens was able to meet this challenge by balancing budget constraints and adopting a new framework that enables greater transparency into IT spend—providing increased ability and accuracy.

-While First Citizens purchased both Apptio Cost Transparency and Apptio IT Planning applications in Q4 of 2015, the team decided to implement IT Planning first.
+While First Citizens purchased Apptio in Q4 of 2015, the team decided to tackle IT planning first.
 Winchester felt strongly that building the budget using an application designed for IT planning would be more efficient than uploading the existing budget and having to go back and fix it later.

 Leaming and Winchester laid out a compelling case: by reducing the effort needed to prepare the IT budget and ensuring everything was in sync, they could spend more time analyzing the actual spend and making better decisions for the business.

 “We realized we’d been performing a bottom-up budgeting process for several years, but it wasn’t effective for us.
 We were working the process, but we weren’t improving the process,” said Leaming.

 Before Apptio, planning required a divide-and-conquer strategy shared by four people in the department.
 The budget process typically ran 45 days from start to finish, and the team spent most of their time on the mechanics, making sure hundreds of spreadsheets from 50 different cost centers were rolling up properly and the numbers added up correctly.
 There wasn’t much time in the planning process to go back and verify the source and authenticity of the numbers.

 Said Winchester, “Prior to Apptio, we never had the time to go back and ask our cost center managers, ‘Does all this really make sense?
 Does it pull together correctly?’
 We were too busy making sure everything ticked and tied at the top level.”